RoshanPanahi2019/Datascience/RFI_Classification_and_Matching/Website/readme.md

 6. Execute the script using: "python main.py"
 7. Open a browser and type: "http://localhost:5000/"
 8. Click on "browse", select a drawing.pdf, and press "upload.
-9. After the process if over, click on "open CSV"
+9. After the process if over, click on "Show RFI"